matfantinel/fantinel.dev/cms/articles/2021-01-30-web-images-modern-formats.md

 `decoding="async"` tells your browser it can try to parallelize loading your image.
 When your page is loading, it tries to decode both text and images at the same time.
 On lower-end devices though, decoding heavy images can take a while, and this might block the rendering of the rest of the content.
 With this option, the browser will try to proceed rendering the rest of the content and render the image later.
 This can be a great improvement to perceived performance.

 `loading="lazy"` is probably the most important of the two.
-It is an easy way of telling the browser to ///only load the images when they get close to appearing in the viewport///.
-There is a threshold that is defined by the browser that controls how close it needs to be before it gets loaded, so you don't have to worry about them not showing up if the user scrolls fast. ///This ensures that the initial load of the website is as lean as it can get, improving perceived performance and also saving you some money on server requests.///
+It is an easy way of telling the browser to ==only load the images when they get close to appearing in the viewport==.
+There is a threshold that is defined by the browser that controls how close it needs to be before it gets loaded, so you don't have to worry about them not showing up if the user scrolls fast. ==This ensures that the initial load of the website is as lean as it can get, improving perceived performance and also saving you some money on server requests.==

 ![Screenshot of the browser tools showing network requests: There are only two images that have been downloaded.](/posts/web-images-modern-formats/first-load-requests.png "When the website is initially loaded, it only downloads what's needed: my avatar image and the preview of the first blog post, that will show up after scrolling a bit.")